AdaCore/ada_coding_standards/source/guidelines/concurrency/con01_use_the_ravenscar_profile.rst

 Notes
 """""""

 The Ada builder will detect violations if the programmer specifies this profile or corresponding pragmas.
-GNATcheck also can detect violations of profile restrictions.
+The GNATcheck rule specified above will search the codebase for the specified profile.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2